Spinal Injury Claims

 Compensation award amounts vary from one claimant to another, and as such, it is important to recognise that your solicitor will need to evaluate the specifics of your case before offering an estimate of the likely amount that you will be entitled to.
 The greater the impact your spinal injury has had on your ability to carry out normal daily activities and the more severe your pain and symptoms are, the larger the compensation award is likely to be.

-Our solicitors offer clients the opportunity to discuss and assess their case at a free, no-obligation consultation.
+If you would like the opportunity to discuss your case during a free, no-obligation consultation, call 0800 678 1410.
 This is the ideal time to discuss the processes involved in making a claim, the requirements of you and the likely outcome of your case.
 Rest assured that your solicitor will do their utmost to secure you the highest possible compensation figure.